Joshua L. Rubenstein – Partner

 As New Orleans gained momentum and energy after Hurricane Katrina, Joshua wanted to get more involved in his hometown.
-He joined the Blake Jones Law Firm, L.L.C. in 2008 and specializes in maritime, auto and 18-wheeler personal injury, and asbestos and silicosis claims.
+He joined Blake Jones Law Firm L.L.C. in 2008 and specializes in maritime, auto and 18-wheeler personal injury, and asbestos and silicosis claims.
 He also represents local businesses in personal injury and commercial disputes.

 Joshua also gives back to the community.
 He is currently on the Executive Committee of the Jewish Federation of Greater New Orleans and chairs the allocations process.
 He is a former President of Jewish Family Service of New Orleans, former member of the Jewish Endowment Foundation of Louisiana Board, and was a Lemann-Stern scholar (2010-2011).